-► How to configure the adjustment limits
+▶ How to configure the adjustment limits

-- 5. On the main screen, tap SETTINGS to access the SETTINGS menu. - 6.
-Tap the arrows A to select "3.
-Limits". - 7.
+- 1. While the DC input is switched off tap SETTINGS on the main screen to access the SETTINGS menu. - 2.
+Tap the arrows to select "3.
+Limits". - 3.
 In each case a pair of upper and lower limits for U/I or the upper limit for P/R are assigned to the rotary knobs and can be adjusted.
-Tap the selection area for another choice . - 8.
+Tap the selection area for another choice. - 4.
 Accept the settings with